viamrobotics/docs/docs/components/gantry.md

 A multi axis gantry is composed of many one axis gantries.
 The multiple axis system is composed of the supplied gantry names.
 The system will then use any reference frames in the one axis configs to place the gantries in the correct position and orientation.
-T he “world” frame of each gantry becomes the moveable frame of the gantry before it in order.
+The “world” frame of each gantry becomes the moveable frame of the gantry before it in order.
-See picture for a visual:

---pretty picture--

 ## Attribute Configuration

 ### Single-Axis Gantry Attributes